 Blade name Use Active when deployed?
 ServerIdentification Prevents the Liberator's name, version number, and hostname from being transmitted to client applications in HTTP response headers and in other messages, which is considered to be good security practice.
-If you deactivate this blade, the above information is sent to clients. ~ TransformerJMX Defines JMX monitoring configuration for Transformer. ×
+If you deactivate this blade, the above information is sent to clients. ✓ TransformerJMX Defines JMX monitoring configuration for Transformer. ×

-■ The built-in blades HTTP, HTTPS, and LiberatorJMX use particular port numbers.
-You may need to change the port number settings for some or all of these blades to conform to your own port allocation standards.
-To do this, edit global_config/environment.confDo not change any other settings in this file.
+■ The built-in blades HTTP, HTTPS, DirectConnection, TransformerJMX, and LiberatorJMX use particular port numbers.
+You may need to change the port number settings for some or all of these blades to conform to your own port allocation standards as described in Section 6.2.